tinakiedaisch/bait_design_from_orthologs/README.md

 ```

 ---
-## 07. Aligning fastas and add the intron masked reference to the alignmen
+## 07. Aligning fastas and add the intron masked reference to the alignment

 For quick and easy multiple sequence alignment, you can use MAFFT.